 If you have any questions, please contact Tom DeHorn, Director of Counseling and Health at firstname.lastname@example.org.

 Review the academic majors Holy Cross offers to familiarize yourself with our programs.
 At this point, you may already have an idea of what you would like to major in.
 If you are undecided, that’s completely fine!
 You will have plenty of time to decide on a major.
 What you decide to major in may determine which classes your register for at SOAR.

 If you have any Advanced Placement credit from high school, Holy Cross will grant you credit for appropriate scores.
 Please have your AP test scores sent to us directly from College Board.

 If you are a transfer student and have previous college coursework or have dual-enrollment credit from high school, please have an official transcript sent to us as soon as possible.

 Register for SOAR

-Saints Orientation, Advising, and Registration, or SOAR, is a daylong orientation where you and will learn about academic expectations, campus technology, financial aid, residential life, upcoming events, and best of all, register for classes.
+Saints Orientation Advising and Registration, or SOAR, is a daylong orientation where you and will learn about academic expectations, campus technology, financial aid, residential life, upcoming events, and best of all, register for classes.

-Please register to attend one of the following dates:
+All new students will be required to attend one of the following dates: